slobodan-ilic/youstatanalyzer/README.md

 ## Usage

-The software is very easy to use, just need to configure it and run.
+Start Flask website locally.
+Use by entering ID of the video to be analyzed.

-To run it use the command: ```python youtube_script.py config.xml``` where config.xml is of course the configuration file.
-The tool will automatically read it and react accordingly.
+To run the web server use the command: ```python app.py``` The website will be available at localhost.